-Meal-Prep Granola Breakfast Bars are great for those morning when you need to grab something as you are headed out the door.
+Meal-Prep Granola Breakfast Bars are great for those mornings when you need to grab something as you are headed out the door.

 This meal-prep breakfast granola bar recipe is also infinitely tweak-able.